jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JDBS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+_NOTE:_ Be sure to configure the security domain by running the JBoss CLI commands as described in the section above entitled *Configure the JBoss EAP Server*.
+Stop the server at the end of that step.

 Debug the Application